-As a result of the vote, the following candidates were elected: (1) Cesare Conti, as Chairman, taken from the minority list; (2) Gianluca Ponzellini; (3) Paola Mignani; (4) Alberta Gervasio, taken from the minority list; (5) Piera Tula.
+As a result of the vote, the following candidates were elected: (1) Cesare Conti, as Chairman, taken from the minority list; (2) Gianluca Ponzellini as standing auditor; (3) Paola Mignani as standing auditor; (4) Alberta Gervasio, as alternate auditor, taken from the minority list; (5) Piera Tula as alternate auditor.
 Given a voting capital represented by 130,168,780 ordinary shares equal to 87.069418% of the share capital, the election of the aforementioned Auditors occurred with 104,321,388 votes in favour, equal to 80.143171% of the voting capital for the list submitted by the shareholder De Longhi Industrial S.A.
 (List 1) and with 25,312,833 votes in favour, equal to 19.446163% of the voting capital for the list submitted by the group of asset management companies and financial intermediaries (List 2).